 Gastrointestinal Issues in cats

-The digestive tract is responsible for helping your cat digest and absorb food, so if they have a gastrointestinal problem, it prevents the food from passing, being absorbed and digested properly.
+The digestive tract is responsible for helping your cat digest and absorbs food, so if they have a gastrointestinal problem, it prevents the food from passing, being absorbed and digested properly.
 Cat stomach problems, such as a gastrointestinal (GI) disorder can affect your cat’s stomach as well as their intestines, which can cause significant pain and other health issues.
 It is important to make sure your cat is eating and digesting the proper foods for their health and wellbeing.
 In most situations, a GI problem can correct itself, but if the issue is chronic, your cat should be seen by a veterinarian in Summerfield as soon as possible to determine the cause and recommend treatment.

 Signs Your Cat May Have Gastrointestinal Problems

-If your cat is experiencing gastrointestinal problems, they may show their pain through meowing, crouching and arching their back or whining.
+If your cat is experiencing gastrointestinal problems, they may show their pain through meowing, crouching, and arching their back or whining.
 Symptoms of a GI problem can vary depending on the cause and your individual cat, but the most common signs of a GI problem generally include:

 Regurgitation or vomiting